 At Altion Law we understand that outstanding debts can have a huge impact on the decisions you make in your business.
 Our commercial experts will provide you with clear advice on the debt recovery options available to you, advising you of the costs, the time-frame and any pros and costs of each option so that you have a full picture before making any decisions.

-From the outset we will discuss your aims, priorities and objectives, to ensure that you are advised on the most appropriate steps forward in resolving the matter.
+From the outset we will discuss your aims, priorities and objectives.
+This would be to ensure that you are advised on the most appropriate steps forward in resolving the matter.

-In certain circumstances we can offer fixed price services, allowing you to limit the costs and the risk to you and your business.
-Where we cannot offer fixed price services, we will provide you with full details as to your options, what you can usually expect when pursuing each option, and an idea of the costs to enable you to weigh up which option would be most suitable for you.
+In certain circumstances we can offer fixed price services.
+This can allow you to limit the costs and the risk to you and your business.
+Where we cannot offer fixed price services, we will provide you with full details as to your options.
+What you can usually expect when pursuing each option.
+Then an idea of the costs to enable you, to weigh up which option would be most suitable for you.

 Successful Debt Claim

 Our client was owed money from another business that they were struggling to recover.
-Altion Law was instructed to assist in recovering the sums due, and managed to successful liaise with and then obtain a court judgment against the debtor business.
-The debtor business was however attempting to be incredibly evasive to avoid paying any sums due, however we employed tactical efforts to successfully recover every penny due to our client.
-We even received personal communication from the director of the debtor company advising that they were impressed with our methods and would look to instruct Altion Law themselves in the future.
+Altion Law was instructed to assist in recovering the sums due.
+Managing to successful liaise with, and then obtain a court judgment against the debtor business.
+The debtor business was however attempting to be incredibly evasive to avoid paying any sums due.
+However we employed tactical efforts to successfully recover every penny due to our client.
+We even received personal communication from the director of the debtor company, advising that they were impressed with our methods.
+It was stated that they would look to instruct Altion Law themselves in the future.

 ALTION LAW OFFERS A FIXED FEES FOR SMALL CLAIMS ACTIONS UP TO LIMIT OF £10,000